OS/2: OS/2 1.1 (1988)

+OS/2 1.2 (1989)

 In 1989, Version 1.2 introduced Installable Filesystems and, notably, the HPFS filesystem.
 HPFS provided a number of improvements over the older FAT file system, including long filenames and a form of alternate data streams called Extended Attributes.
 In addition, extended attributes were also added to the FAT file system.

 The Extended Edition of 1.2 introduced TCP/IP and Ethernet support.

-OS/2- and Windows-related books of the late 1980s acknowledged the existence of both systems and promoted OS/2 as the system of the future.
+OS/2- and Windows-related books of the late 1980s from both Microsoft's Gordon Letwin and his IBM counterpart Ed Iacobucci acknowledged the existence of both systems and promoted OS/2 as the system of the future.

 1990: Breakup

+OS/2 1.3 (1990)

 The collaboration between IBM and Microsoft unravelled in 1990, between the releases of Windows 3.0 and OS/2 1.3.
 During this time, Windows 3.0 became a tremendous success, selling millions of copies in its first year.
 Much of its success was because Windows 3.0 (along with MS-DOS) was bundled with most new computers.
 OS/2, on the other hand, was available only as an additional stand-alone software package.
 In addition, OS/2 lacked device drivers for many common devices such as printers, particularly non-IBM hardware.
 Windows, on the other hand, supported a much larger variety of hardware.
 The increasing popularity of Windows prompted Microsoft to shift its development focus from cooperating on OS/2 with IBM to building its own business based on Windows.

 Several technical and practical reasons contributed to this breakup.
 The two companies had significant differences in culture and vision.
 Microsoft favored the open hardware system approach that contributed to its success on the PC.
 IBM sought to use OS/2 to drive sales of its own hardware, and urged Microsoft to drop features, such as fonts, that IBM's hardware did not support.
 Microsoft programmers also became frustrated with IBM's bureaucracy and its use of lines of code to measure programmer productivity.
 IBM developers complained about the terseness and lack of comments in Microsoft's code, while Microsoft developers complained that IBM's code was bloated.

 The two products have significant differences in API.
 OS/2 was announced when Windows 2.0 was near completion, and the Windows API already defined.
 However, IBM requested that this API be significantly changed for OS/2.
 Therefore, issues surrounding application compatibility appeared immediately.
 OS/2 designers hoped for source code conversion tools, allowing complete migration of Windows application source code to OS/2 at some point.
 However, OS/2 1.x did not gain enough momentum to allow vendors to avoid developing for both OS/2 and Windows in parallel.